 - Don’t feel the need to label the art

 - Listen with the heart

 - Don’t speak a legacy — leave it

-Considering all of these steps together and in relation to each other, it is my hope that any budding artist who wishes to truely transform the world with their art will find this theory helpful and practical.
-Perhaps if more artists could engage with these kinds of concepts and practices we would see even more art that pushes the boundaries of creativity far beyond what we now see as possible.
+Considering all of these steps together and in relation to each other, it is my hope that any budding artist who wishes to truly transform the world with their art will find this theory helpful and practical.
+Perhaps if more artists could engage with these concepts and practices, we would see even more art that pushes the boundaries of creativity far beyond what we now see as possible.

 Hi there!
 If you’re interested in getting access to a PDF download of this writing then you can do so by becoming a patron.
 All tiers offer unique benefits, and I’d love to see you there!
 SD

 - Davis, M. (2011).
 Miles (Reissue ed.).
 Simon & Schuster.